 Almost exactly 8 years ago I made an Italian sandwich inspired by a Cubano and was excited to try this same idea with other cuisines, but clearly I wasn’t THAT excited because here we are 8 years later doing it again for the first time.
 The way I was actually inspired this time was that I was throwing together a salad one weeknight with whatever I had in the fridge, and trying to make it more interesting than a salad can honestly be.
 I added some ham, kimchi, and mustard and realized how well these things all went together.
 I immediately added this sandwich to my schedule.

 For the roast pork aspect of the sandwich, I cooked some pork shoulder chops in a bulgogi style marinade for a few hours on low heat.
+I listed my simple marinade below, but if you want a more authentic one, I often use Maangchi’s recipe as a guide.

 Mustard and swiss first.
+Staring out like a normal Cubano!

 Then the pork, ham, and kimchi.
+Wow this thing looks amazing already!

 Make sure to cook with a weight on top so its gets all pressed and toasted up.
+I like using cast iron to get a nice crispy edge on the bread.

 Slicing it is always my favorite part… well eating it is my favorite part, but slicing it, that’s my SECOND favorite part.
+It’s when you see the cross section and get very excited to eat!

 This thing came out awesome.
 All the flavors and textures were perfect.

 It felt like a Cubano but had just enough Korean flavors to make it a true mash-up.
+It wasn’t leaning one way or the other, but right in the middle!

 pork and marinade